vaquarkhan/microservices-recipes-a-free-gitbook/chapters/02-design-principles-and-patterns.md

 ## Conway observed a specific mechanism for this mirroring:
 "The realization by the initial designers that the system will be large... make[s] irresistible the temptation to assign too many people to a design effort.
 Application of the conventional wisdom of management to a large design organization causes its communication structure to disintegrate."

-When a monolithic organization is characterized by siloed functional departments like a "DBA Team," a "Backend Team," and a "Frontend Team"—attempts to build microservices, the communication costs dictate the architecture.
+When a monolithic organization is characterized by siloed functional departments like a "DBA Team," a "Backend Team," and a "Frontend Team"-attempts to build microservices, the communication costs dictate the architecture.
 The Backend team talks mostly to themselves, and occasionally to the DBAs.
 Consequently, they produce a single, monolithic "Backend Service" that connects to a single "Database."
 If they attempt to split it, they inevitably produce a layered distributed architecture that mirrors their silos:

 A "Data Service" (mirroring the DBA team).